 Natural resource constraints, mitigation policy and climate impacts have driven widespread interest in the important interdependencies between climate and the water, energy and land sectors.
-For almost a decade IIASA researchers have worked in this area using systems approaches, primarily at the global scale but increasingly at national and river basin scales also.
+For almost a decade IIASA researchers have worked in this area using systems approaches, primarily at the global scale but increasingly at also national and river basin scales.

 The Nexus theme continues pioneering work in water-energy-land systems’ models building on the legacy of the ISWEL project, through improved methods and representation of water, land and climate impacts information in MESSAGEix, NEST and other systems’ models.